 - Temple Grandin: Animals Make Us Human by Temple Grandin, 2009

-- Deborah Goodwin: Paedomorphosis Affects Agonistic Visual Signals of Domestic Dogs by Deborah Goodwin, John W. S. Bradshaw, and Stephen M. Wickens; Animal Behaviour, 1997, Volume 53, Number 2, Pages 297-304 (Anthrozoology Institute, University of Southampton)
+- Deborah Goodwin: Paedomorphosis Affects Agonistic Visual Signals of Domestic Dogs (PDF) by Deborah Goodwin, John W. S. Bradshaw, and Stephen M. Wickens; Animal Behaviour, 1997, Volume 53, Number 2, Pages 297-304 (Anthrozoology Institute, University of Southampton)